whuysmans/vuewp-graphql/README.md

 # graphql-wp
-A GraphQL endpoint for WordPress.
+A simplified GraphQL endpoint for WordPress.
 Forked from Tim Field for my [vuewp](https://github.com/whuysmans/vuewp) project.

 You can find the original repo here: [graphql-wp](https://github.com/tim-field/graphql-wp).

-These are the changes I made:
+Here are some changes I made:

-### Added a Yoast type
-In order to retrieve SEO-data with the graphql responses, there is a dedicated type for SEO.
-In WPQuery the type is included in the response.
-There is a curl-call at avery route change, and the Yoast html output is captured and parsed for seo-attributes and values.
-UPDATE: This definitely has to be changed: in the current implementation, yoast data is async.
-I don't know much about seo, but I assume the data will arrive too late this way.
-SSR is probably the way to go...

 ### Added a count result for pagination
 A 'count' result is returned with every response, like the 'X-WP-Total' header in the WP Rest Api.
 To get the number of posts in each response, the 'get_posts' method in WPQuery had to be replaced by WPQuery->query.